ajgrs/navigation/README.md

 An adapted version of the Banana Collector environment available in Unity ML-Agents GitHub page is used in this project.
 Observation states are composed of 37 variables which correspond to the agent’s velocity as well as a ray-based perception of objects located immediately in front of the agent.

 The action space is composed of 4 discrete actions corresponding to the direction that the agent has to move in the current time-step given its velocity and ray-based perception provided by the environment in the previous time-step which should give the agent an idea of where it is currently located.
-The available actions are:
-•	0 - move forward.
-•	1 - move backward.
-•	2 - turn left.
-•	3 - turn right.
+The available actions are 0 - move forward, 1 - move backward, 2 - turn left, 3 - turn right.

-The current task is of an episodic nature and the agent must learn how to map velocities and ray-based information to one of the actions available in order to maximise its total reward.
+The task is of an episodic nature and the agent must learn how to map velocities and ray-based information to one of the discrete actions available in order to maximise its total reward during each episode.
 To solve the task, the agent must obtain an average score of +13 over 100 consecutive episodes.

 3. Implementation

-Our implementation uses Pytorch  makes use of a Q-network which we train using several techniques such as Fixed Q-targets, Double Q-learning, Duelling Networks, Priotitised Replay Buffer.
+Our implementation uses makes use of a Q-network which we train using several techniques such as Fixed Q-targets, Double Q-learning, Duelling Networks and Priotitised Replay Buffer.

 We also experiment with different hyper-parameters and loss functions such as Mean-Squared-Error and Huber-loss.

 4. Dependencies
-Numpy, Pytorch, UnityEnvironment
+Python 3, Numpy, Pytorch, UnityEnvironment.